 Now, successfully configuring the phpMyAdmin, you can log in with your root username and password.
 And as you can see from the image of the phpMyAdmin dashboard, you will access all databases, and you can create new databases.

-So, that was the easiest method to install phpMyAdmin in your Ubuntu server, and this method also works with other version of Ubuntu server, and with Debian operating system.
+So, that was the easiest method to install phpMyAdmin in your Ubuntu server, and this method also works with other versions of Ubuntu, and with Debian operating systems.
 If you face any other issues please let us know in the comment box.